Algebraic Surfaces in Positive Characteristic: General type

 \subsection{Non-classical Godeaux surfaces}

-Since $K^2$ of a minimal surface of general type is always positive, one can ask for surfaces with $K^2_S=1$.
-It turns out that these fulfill $1\leq\chi(\OO_S)\leq3$ and thus the lowest invariants possible are as follows:
+Since $K_S^2>0$ for a minimal surface of general type, it is natural to classify surfaces with $K^2_S=1$.
+It turns out that these fulfill $1\leq\chi(\OO_S)\leq3$ and thus, the lowest invariants possible are as follows:

 \begin{Definition} A {\em numerical Godeaux surface} is a minimal surface of general type with $\chi(\OO_S)=K_S^2=1$.
 Such a surface is called {\em classical} if $p_g=h^{0,1}=0$ and otherwise {\em non-classical}. \end{Definition}